-Let’s talk about a subject that is very important in human life.
+:Let’s talk about a subject that is very important in human life: How to make peace with your past.
 When handled properly, it can be overcome, but when handled the wrong way, it can jeopardize relationships to the point of ending them and hurting people.
 We are talking about our past.

 We all have had experiences that have marked us for good or for bad.
-We have good memories printed on our minds, moments, people, places, but we all have bad memories too.
+Furthermore, we have good memories printed on our minds, moments, people, and places, but we all have bad memories too.
 They could even be traumatic ones.

 How does your mind process traumatic experiences?